WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 You can update the master branch with `git pull`.

 ### How can I verify the deterministic build?
-Wasabi has [reproducible and deterministic builds](/using-wasabi/DeterministicBuild.html), which means that You can verify that the compiled packages are from the [source code](https://github.com/zksnacks/walletwasabi).
+Wasabi has [reproducible and deterministic builds](/using-wasabi/DeterministicBuild.html), which means that you can verify that the compiled packages are from the [source code](https://github.com/zksnacks/walletwasabi).
-On Windows, You can verify this with `git diff --no-index win7-x64 "C:\Program Files\WasabiWallet".
+On Windows, you can verify this with `git diff --no-index win7-x64 "C:\Program Files\WasabiWallet".
 On Debian and Ubuntu do `git diff --no-index linux-x64/ /usr/local/bin/wasabiwallet/`.
 On other Linux do `git diff --no-index linux-x64/ WasabiLinux-1.1.6`.
 And on Mac first unzip with `7z x Wasabi-1.1.6.dmg -oWasabiOsx` and verify with `git diff --no-index osx-x64/ WasabiOsx/Wasabi\ Wallet.App/Contents/MacOS/`.